BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 # ESP32 with Web Server, Telnet Server, file system, FTP Server and SMTP client

-**Maybe you would like to try live demo first?
-All three servers are available on [193.77.159.208](http://193.77.159.208) (login as root/rootpassword).
+**Want to try live demo?
+All three servers are available on demo ESP32 at [193.77.159.208](http://193.77.159.208) (login as root/rootpassword).
 Please be lenient, ESP32 is not primarily intended for WAN.**

 It is more or less about user interface: